titumozammel/operational-silence-framework/README.md

 ---

-# 52. Attribution
+# 65. ATTRIBUTION

 This is a developing conceptual management framework by **Md.
 Mozammel Hoque**.

 It may be referenced, discussed, studied, or researched with appropriate attribution.

-Commercial use, modification, redistribution, or proprietary incorporation should preserve attribution and clearly distinguish derivative work from the original framework.
+Commercial use, modification, redistribution, or proprietary incorporation should preserve attribution and clearly distinguish derivative work from the original framework, subject to the applicable repository license.

 ---

-# 53. Final OSF Question
+# 66. FINAL OSF QUESTION

 > **What happened to the capacity we stopped consuming?**